‘She loves me’: Woman adopts young granddaughter on Connecticut Adoption Day

 ‘Nequea’s other daughter, Alivia, survived.

-Today, Corrinna officially adopts Alivia on Connection Adoption Day.
-It’s a celebration of creating new families, or reuniting ones forced apart for various reasons.
+Connecticut Adoption Day marks a day of creating new families, or reuniting ones forced apart for various reasons.

-“Throughout the pandemic, we’ve been able to reunify 900 families,” said Vanessa Dorante, commissioner of the Department of Children and Families.
+“Throughout the pandemic, we’ve been able to reunify 900 families,” Vannessa Dorantes, commissioner of the Department of Children and Families said.
 “And this year, at the end of the year, we’ll have completed 400 adoptions.”

 Adoption hearings are done virtually these days.
 Alivia in a soft voice told the judge why her grandmother should adopt her.

 “She’s the smartest and the kindest.
-And the woman I know could be the right for me is her,” Alivia said.
+And the woman that I know could be the right mom for me is her,” Alivia said.

 Without a dry eye in the house, the judge made it official.
 In all, there were about 52 adoptions in Connecticut.